replexica/replexica/readme.md

 This action runs `replexica i18n` on every push, keeping your translations up-to-date automatically.

 For pull request mode and other configuration options, visit our [GitHub Action documentation](https://docs.replexica.com/setup/gha).

+## 🧪 Localization compiler (experimental)

+This repository also contains our new experiment: a JS/React localization compiler.

+It lets dev teams do frontend localization **without extracting strings to translation files**.
+Teams can get multilingual frontend with just one line of code.
+It works at build time, uses abstract syntax tree (AST) manipulation and code generation.

+You can see the demo [here](https://x.com/MaxPrilutskiy/status/1781011350136734055).

 ## 🥇 Why teams choose Replexica